Exploration of Altermagnetism in $\mathrm{RuO_{2}}$: Author contributions

 \section{Author contributions}

 Yu-Xin Li, Shuai Li and Song-Bo Zhang did the literature research for the article.
 Yu-Xin Li, Shuai Li, Song-Bo Zhang and Yiyuan Chen wrote the article.
+Hai-Zhou Lu and Shuai Li conceived and supervised the project.
 All authors contributed substantially to discussion of the content.